abink17/EPL-Prediction/README.md

-# Personal-projects
+# EPL Score Prediction
-Comprises of all personal projects
+Predicting the scores of EPL fixtures and comparing models to choose the most accurate one.